REVIEW: Jahmene Douglas – Love Never Fails

 REVIEW: The Bling Ring

 From October 2008 to August 2009, a group of Californian teenagers burgled the homes of several celebrities including Paris Hilton, Megan Fox and Orlando Bloom.
 Their robberies totalled around $3 million in cash and belongings and over 50 homes were said to have been targeted for potential burglary.
-The group were caught in 2010 and were given sentences ranging from two to six years in prison.
-Their story has now been immortalised by director Sofia Coppola (who also served as writer and producer) in her new film The Bling Ring.
-Coppola decided to make the film after reading a Vanity…
+The group were caught in 2010 and… Continue reading REVIEW: The Bling Ring

 REVIEW: The Weeknd – O2 ABC, Glasgow

 The Weeknd O2 ABC, Glasgow, 21/3/13 The Weeknd is one of the most mysterious artists to emerge in the last two years.
 The star first rose to fame after rapper Drake posted a link to his first mixtape, House Of Balloons, on Twitter in 2011.
-Two more mixtapes were released online over the next year and it wasn’t until 2012 that The Weeknd revealed himself to be Abel Tesfaye, a 22 year-old Canadian/Egyptian singer-songwriter.
-Since then Tesfaye has collaborated with high-profile artists such as Juicy J and Wiz Khalifa, as well as Drake.
-His debut album ‘Trilogy’ has been certified…
+Two more mixtapes were released online over the next year… Continue reading REVIEW: The Weeknd – O2 ABC, Glasgow

 REVIEW: Peace – In Love

 In Love is the debut album from one of the UK’s fastest-rising bands: Peace.
 The Birmingham quartet , who formed just two years ago, have put together an impressive piece of work that’s the perfect accompaniment to spring/summer ‘13 (even if the weather outside isn’t).
-Their sound is reminiscent of The Maccabees and Vampire Weekend so if you’re a fan of either of those bands – you’ll love In Love.
-Higher Than The Sun kicks off the album and sets the perfect tone for the rest of the record.
-It’s a real feel-good track that is indie-pop at its best.…
+Their sound is reminiscent of The Maccabees and Vampire Weekend… Continue reading REVIEW: Peace – In Love

 REVIEW: Side Effects